lazarhenderson/Basic_Constant_Product_AMM/README.md

 ```

 If shares are greater than 0, then the LP mints the shares to the user and reserve0 and reserve1 are updated at the end of the function.

+### What can be added to function:

+- Mint fee
+- Event of minting

+## Removing liquidity from pool